 That being said, the food is worth the walk, car trip, Uber, scooter—whatever your ride is—because to start, they're only open for pickup.
 On Saturday and Sunday March 16th and 17th, order ahead and grab some bites from 5-10pm.
 They'll announce expanded hours for the rest of March on the 18th.
 Catering will also be available right away.
 Being able to order from a place with such a wide variety of options is brilliant for offices, parties, or even indecisive groups of friends or couples.
 Right now, Martino is planning on launching delivery on April 20th, just in time for those munchies to kick in.
 For both pickup—and later delivery—you'll be able to order on their site or in person on their in-store kiosk.

 Written by Sasha Kleinman

-Born and raised in NJ, Sasha is a recent transplant to Jersey City and has become obsessed with everything the city has to offer.
-Sasha is a fashion copywriter by day, and die-hard Jane Do enthusiast and (vegetarian) foodie by night.
-When she's not stuffing her face at one of Chilltown's amazing restaurants, having a couple brewskis at the local brewery Departed Soles, or snuggling with your dog, Sasha is busy traveling the globe with camera (and fork) in hand.
-Follow her wide array of adventures @thehungrygrowlers!
+Born and raised in NJ, Sasha is obsessed with everything Jersey City has to offer.
+She's a fashion copywriter by day, and die-hard Jane Do enthusiast and (vegetarian) foodie by night.
+When she's not stuffing her face at one of Chilltown's amazing restaurants, having a couple brewskis at Departed Soles, or snuggling with your dog, Sasha is busy traveling the globe with camera (and fork) in hand.
+Follow her foodie-ventures @thehungrygrowlers!